About camp kee-mo-kee

 Programs

 At Camp Kee-Mo-Kee, we're dedicated to offering a safe and nurturing environment that encourages personal growth, connection and adventure.
-The summer camps, day programs, and community initiatives are designed to help participants try new things, build their confidence and become the best version of themselves.
+The summer camps, day programs, and community initiatives are designed to help participants try new things, build their confidence and become the best possible version of themselves.

-The camp’s success is driven by the values and leadership principles that underpin everything we do.
+The camp’s success is driven by the values and leadership principles that underly everything we do.
 These principles are the foundation for the exciting and enjoyable programs offered, creating a fun and engaging environment that encourages exploration and sparks wonder.

 Values